Self-Build Mortgages

 Frequently asked.

-Most self-build lenders require a deposit of at least 25% of the total project cost, which includes both the land purchase price and the estimated build costs.
-Some specialist lenders may accept lower deposits, particularly if you already own the land outright.
-The value of owned land can count towards your deposit.
+Most self-build lenders want a deposit of at least 25% of the total project cost, which covers both the land price and the estimated build costs.
+Some specialist lenders accept less, particularly if you already own the land outright.
+Land you own can count towards the deposit.

 Talk to a specialist.